Top Frame

 William Bunting

-William Bunting (Born March 25, 1931; Professed September 12, 1982; Died October 12, 1988) was a long-time member of Saint Andrew’s, the Bronx.
+William Bunting (Born March 25, 1931; Professed September 12, 1982; Died October 12, 1988) was a long-time member of St. Andrew’s, the Bronx.
 He served as the Minister Provincial for Province 2.
 He was a career employee at Saks Fifth Avenue.

 Charles Kramer